Kamm and Schellinger Brewery

 Kamm and Schellinger Brewery, also known as 100 Center Complex, is a historic brewery complex located at Mishawaka, St. Joseph County, Indiana.
 The complex consists of the original Brewery Building, the Stable Building (c.
 1855), and the Boiler House (c.
 1870) with a 262 foot tall brick chimney stack.
 The original Brewery Building was built in 1853, and is a four-story brick building with additions constructed about 1870 and 1875.
 It features an elaborate metal cornice, pediment and colonnaded cupola.
-The brewery cease operations in 1951.
+The brewery ceased operations in 1951.
+It became an entertainment center in 1968 which included a cinema.

 It was listed on the National Register of Historic Places in 1979.